-New technology reduces costs and increases efficiency for agricultural fleets04 April 2019
+New technology reduces costs and increases efficiency04 April 2019

 Sales of agricultural machinery and implements in Brazil are expected to grow by 10.9% in 2019, an indicator of agribusiness optimism.
 This sector represents almost 25% of the Brazilian GDP, according to research by the Brazilian Association of Machinery and Equipment Industry (Abimaq).

 For Bernardo de Castro, president of Hexagon's Agriculture division, which provides digital solutions for the agricultural and forestry sectors, investments in the fleet must be associated with the acquisition of monitoring technologies.
 "The best tractor is the one capable of creating the intelligent farm, where all the processes are integrated, synchronised and under control," says de Castro.